-As all Bioprognos’ MBDAA tests, our MBDAA for Unknown Primary Neoplasia Dx 2.0 (BETA) test is available online once access is granted through our secure Cloud Platform.
+As all Bioprognos’ MBDAA tests, OncoCUP test is available online once access is granted through our secure Cloud Platform.
 As a Cloud solution, it is designed to be used in a Software as a Service (SaaS) basis, that means, no installation, no periodically patch upgrades, low TCO (Total Cost of Ownership) and no maintenance.

-After doctors entered the patient’s data, our MBDAA for Unknown Primary Neoplasia Dx test presents the results in a separate screen that can be converted to a PDF document in order to be downloaded or sent by email.
+After doctors entered the patient’s data, OncoCUP test presents the results in a separate screen that can be converted to a PDF document in order to be downloaded or sent by email.

-The report includes two main sections: Patient Data and Outcome.
-In the first one, all patient information entered previously is showed as record.
-The second one includes: Results, with the risk assessment calculated and a score bar showing the probability of having Unknown Primary Cancer; Comments, that are created dynamically, such as levels of blood markers that would suspect the presence of Cancer, but when considering other variables together ―comorbidities, medications and prior procedures information―, do not correspond with malignant diseases; and finally, Conclusions, with recommendations suggesting to retest patient in 1 year (for Low Risk), or in 4 weeks (for Moderate Risk, that is, these cases in which Tumor Marker levels are higher than normality but there is not quite clear to be High Risk.
+The report includes two main sections: Patient Information and Outcome.
+In the first one, all patient data entered previously is showed as record.
+The second one includes: Results, indicating whether Tumor Marker levels are within normal range or not; Risk, with a score bar showing the probability of having Cancer; Comments, that are created dynamically to help doctors and healthcare professionals to understand ―in an easy way―, how to detect False Positives (FP), such as levels of Tumor Markers that would suspect the presence of Cancer, but when considering other variables together ―Gender, Race, Age, Comorbidities information or Smoking Habits―, do not correspond with malignant diseases; and finally, Conclusions, with recommendations suggesting to retest patient in 1 year (for Low Risk), or in 4 weeks (for Moderate Risk, that is, these cases in which Tumor Marker levels are higher than normality but there is not quite clear to be High Risk.

 CE Declaration of Conformity

-This declaration also will certify that our MBDAA for Unknown Primary Neoplasia Dx test could be sold throughout the European Economic Area (EEA) without restrictions.
+This declaration also certifies that OncoLUNG test can be sold throughout the European Economic Area (EEA) without restrictions.

 Besides, there are two main benefits CE marking brings to businesses and consumers within the EEA: